 Skoda Octavia petrol engines

-The line-up kicks off with a 1.0-litre petrol engine that can muster 109bhp, followed by a four-cylinder 1.5-litre TSI engine producing 148bhp.
-Thanks to its turbocharger, the larger engine is responsive even from low revs, and gets the Octavia from 0-62mph in a competitive 8.2 seconds, with a possible top speed of 142mph.
-It comes fitted with a six-speed manual transmission, although a seven-speed auto is likely to be available with this engine later.
+The line-up kicks off with a 1.0-litre three-cylinder petrol engine that can muster 109bhp, followed by a four-cylinder 1.5-litre TSI engine producing 148bhp.
+Thanks to its larger size and turbocharger, the 1.5-litre engine is responsive even from low revs, and gets the Octavia from 0-62mph in a competitive 8.4 seconds, with a possible top speed of 142mph.
+It comes fitted with a six-speed manual transmission, while a seven-speed DSG automatic is available for around £2,000 extra from SE L trim.

-Diesel buyers are catered for with a new 2.0-litre TDI engine, with power outputs of 113bhp or 148bhp.
-The entry-level version is fitted with a manual gearbox and takes 10.3 seconds to get from 0-62mph, while the 148bhp is fitted with a DSG automatic and takes 8.7 seconds.
+Diesel buyers are catered for with a new 2.0-litre TDI engine, with power outputs of 114bhp or 148bhp.
+The entry-level version is fitted with a manual gearbox and takes 10.2 seconds to get from 0-62mph, while the 148bhp is fitted with a DSG automatic and takes 8.7 seconds.

-The popular Skoda is also available as a plug-in hybrid Octavia iV for the first time.
-This boasts a 1.4-litre petrol engine, electric motor and 13kWh battery pack, giving a combined total output of 201bhp and a 0-62mph acceleration time of 7.7 seconds.
+The popular Skoda is also available as a plug-in hybrid Octavia iV, although supply issues meant orders were temporarily halted in late 2022.
+This boasts a 1.4-litre petrol engine, electric motor and 13kWh battery pack, giving a combined total output of 201bhp and a 0-62mph acceleration time of 7.6 seconds.
 A DSG automatic transmission takes care of sending power to the wheels, and the driver can choose between modes to alter the driving experience.
 It's possible to drive in EV mode, a hybrid setting or tell the car to hold onto the charge in the battery pack.

 Power is delivered effectively by the electric and petrol motors, but the Mercedes A 250 e is even smoother in this respect.
-The Octavia iV is relaxing to drive, however, its combustion engine only becoming coarse if you press on the accelerator hard.
+The Octavia iV is relaxing to drive, however, and its combustion engine only becomes thrashy if you press on the accelerator hard.

 Which Is Best?